A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-13837: Python plistlib Module DoS Vulnerability

-CVE-2025-13837 is a denial of service vulnerability in Python's plistlib module that allows malicious plist files to trigger out-of-memory conditions.
-This article covers technical details, affected versions, and mitigation.
+CVE-2025-13837 is a denial of service flaw in Python's plistlib module that allows malicious plist files to cause memory exhaustion and system crashes.
+This article covers the technical details, affected versions, and mitigation.

 CVE-2025-13837 Overview